Vitality Leap

 We revisit the first 5 steps, and then work on steps 6-10.
 When you use these advanced methods of Nordic walking, you engage more muscles.
 This burns more calories and kick-starts your metabolism.
 It also opens your chest and boosts the circulation the whole way down your spine, bringing oxygen and nutrients to the discs and vertebrae.

-Andrea is a certified Nordic Walking instructor.
+Andrea is a certified Nordic Walking instructor and walk leader.

 Picture